juanfont/headscale/docs/running-headscale-container.md

 # Running headscale in a container

+!!! warning "Community documentation"

-**Note:** the container documentation is maintained by the _community_ and there is no guarentee it is up to date, or working.
+    This page is not actively maintained by the headscale authors and is written by community members.
+It is _not_ verified by `headscale` developers.

+    **It might be outdated and it might miss necessary steps**.

 ## Goal